nspcast/htotw/content/posts/2017-10-17-episode-221-confessions-of-a-jerk.md

 ---
-title: Episode 221 – Confessions of a Jerk
+title: AN 221 – Confessions of a Jerk
 author: Dustin
 type: post
 date: 2017-10-18T03:28:14+00:00